-- The data-driven designation of Illinois' EDRs was based on federally recognized MSAs, labor market areas, and commuting patterns across the state. - An examination of the most recent countylevel commutation data from the Census Bureau verified that these EDRs conform to labor market areas.
+The data-driven designation of Illinois' EDRs was based on federally recognized MSAs, labor market areas, commuting patterns, and other factors.

+An examination of the most recent countylevel data from the Census Bureau verified that these EDRs conform to labor market areas.